Department of Engineering Technology

 Courses in Construction Science and Management (CSM)

 CSM 1260.
-Introduction to the Construction and Concrete Industry.
+Introduction to the Construction Industry.

 2 Credit Hours.
 2 Lecture Contact Hours.
 0 Lab Contact Hours.